WHAT IS A PRICE CONTROLLED GOOD?

 *The rotation is relevant to scheduled verification activities.
 The BBS may exercise it prerogative to conduct a verification exercise in any establishment in any jurisdiction at any time if it is deemed necessary.

 - Verification of Fuel Pumps – Verification activities are carried out at service stations countrywide.
 Verification are carried out twice per year.
 A tamper proof BBS sticker is placed on all equipment which pass verification.This mark carries a unique serial number and the period for which the sticker is valid.

 All pumps that pass verification are also sealed with a BBS wire seal with a serial number to ensure that the pumps are not tampered with in between verification.

-- Verification of Pre-packaged Goods – Verification of pre-packaged goods are meant to ensure that items packaged at the point of retail sale are accurately marked.
-This exercise if conducted simultaneously with the verification of commercial scales.
+- Verification of Pre-packaged Goods – Verification of pre-packaged goods is meant to ensure that items packaged at the point of retail sale are accurately marked.
+This exercise is conducted simultaneously with the verification of commercial scales.
 Therefore, the frequency of scheduled coverage indicated above applies.